YZS-model: A Predictive Model for Organic Drug Solubility Based on Graph Convolutional Networks and Transformer-Attention: Introduction

-\item \textbf{Swift Iteration and Updating}: Deep learning models rapidly integrate new experimental data and align with emerging research and market needs, thereby expediting the drug development timeline\cite{liu2023fragment}. \end{enumerate} Therefore, deep learning is chosen as the primary predictive model due to its outstanding performance and strong adaptability to unknown or complex data, significantly expediting the drug development process and aiding in the early identification of candidates with high therapeutic potential, thus greatly reducing both cost and time in development.
+Within the current pharmaceutical research landscape, deep learning provides a novel approach that significantly improves the precision and efficiency of solubility predictions.
+Deep learning offers distinct potential advantages over traditional methodologies: automatic feature learning, where deep learning models can inherently learn and extract valuable features from complex data without relying on predefined physicochemical parameters, enabling the handling of highly complex molecular structures\cite{cui2020improved}; the capacity to handle large datasets, as deep learning can adeptly manage and analyze extensive datasets, including those derived from high-throughput experiments, enhancing the predictive model's generalizability and accuracy\cite{ghahremanpour2023ensemble}; adaptability and flexibility of models, allowing deep learning models to be tailored to predict particular molecular types by modifying network structures and parameters, such as employing various neural network types like CNNs and RNNs to better process spatial and temporal molecular data\cite{gao2020accurate}; and swift iteration and updating, enabling deep learning models to rapidly integrate new experimental data and align with emerging research and market needs, thereby expediting the drug development timeline\cite{liu2023fragment}.
+Therefore, deep learning is chosen as the primary predictive model due to its outstanding performance and strong adaptability to unknown or complex data, significantly expediting the drug development process and aiding in the early identification of candidates with high therapeutic potential, thus greatly reducing both cost and time in development.